 More beaches!
 It was a nice little place with some good shops and a huge variety of restaurants.
-I spent the weekend there before heading to a village called Kumbalam in the district of Kollam.
-For the next two months, I taught at a school in the middle of nowhere and met some of the most awesome kids ever.
+I spent the weekend there before heading to a small village in the district of Kollam.
+For the next two months, I taught at a school and met some of the most awesome kids ever.

 It was also a beautiful place and there were these really exciting religious parades literally almost every day.
-Christian, Muslim, Hindu – errybody wants to party.
+Christian, Muslim, Hindu – everyone participated in every event.

-After a couple of months of playing teacher I went on a weeklong tour of Northern India through Delhi, Rishikesh, and Massoorie.
+After a couple of months of playing teacher I went on a week long tour of Northern India through Delhi, Rishikesh, and Mussoorie.

 It was fun and had breathtaking landscapes, but my heart was still with my new friends so I wasn’t able to fully enjoy it.